rebootl/revampit-rework/README.md

 ### Tailwind CSS

-To rebuild the css run the following command in the `./website` and/or `./cms` directories:
+To rebuild the CSS after changes run the following command in the `./website` and/or `./cms` directories:

     npm run devtw